(Updated May 2019)

 - Offers extended by employers to students who were previously employed by them must remain open until at least 28 days from the start of EIW.

-In addition to the NALP Principles and Standards, the Bay Area Legal Recruitment Association (BALRA), an organization comprised of local law schools and legal employers, has issued a set of guidelines governing interviewing and transcripts.
+In addition to our guidelines, the Bay Area Legal Recruitment Association (BALRA), an organization comprised of local law schools and legal employers, has issued a set of guidelines governing interviewing and transcripts.
 (BALRA also issued a set of guidelines related to travel reimbursement, which do not apply to Berkeley Law students because they are not incurring any reimbursable travel costs to interview with Bay Area firms; nonetheless they provide an illustrative example of reimbursable policies that you may encounter elsewhere).
 The transcripts provision states, among other things, that BALRA member employers require a copy of a student’s transcripts in order to consider the candidate file complete.